-Moreover, we built an integrative epigenome- and transcriptome-wide association model (eTWAS).
+Moreover, we built an integrative epigenome- and transcriptome-wide association model (eTWAS), built on the Deep Boltzmann Machine (RBM) and integrates the high dimensional functional genomic and phenotypic data at multiple layers, using the hierarchical structures in deep learning.
+The model reveals the relationships among various data types from a number of directions for genotype to phenotype.
+In particular, this model also incorporates the derived data types into its hierarchical structure such as imputed gene regulatory networks and QTLs, and provides the additional statistical powers to better predict the genotype to phenotype.
 This model allows us to quantitatively impute missing transcriptional and epigenetic information for samples with genotypes only.
 More importantly, it integrates high-dimensional functional genomics data with genotype-phenotype associations to highlight key brain genes and modules and relate how variants in these regulate gene expression.
 This integrative model is also available online as a general purpose platform.
 The users can apply it to impute missing data , predict the genotype-phenotype relationships, and reveal potentially novel gene regulatory mechanisms and modules for additional phenotypes.
 Also, the model can be used to make in-silico predictions for the perturbation outcomes.
-For example, we can knockdown the genes connecting to the module x to deactivate Autism.
+For example, we can identify the module X that have the extremely highest connection weights to Austin, and thus knocking down the genes connecting to the module highly likely will deactivate Autism.
+Furthermore, while the model does provide better predictive performance, some of these correlations are deliberately set to be interpreted simplifications, such as the known enhancers, or gene regulatory network structure, to make the model more interpretable and easier to use.
+Thus, another major goal of the model is to provide a compression of larger amount of functional genomic datasets for brain; e.g., XXX KB of model files vs. XXX TB of total resource data, beyond a purely predictive network from genotype to phenotype.

-With increasing amount of single cell data in near future, we could deconvolve the resource data at tissue level to find potential new cell types and obtain more complete cell populations. [[Xs - bullets why tissue is still relevant w/ single cell , dendritic rna]] .
-Given that the RNA decaying issues in single cell RNA-seq, we could also relate this resource to the in situ transcriptomic data such as optogenetic techniques measuring the spatial gene expression, and find the consistent expressed gene for the brain phenotypes at the tissue level.
+With increasing amount of single cell data in near future, we could deconvolve the resource data at tissue level to find potential new cell types and obtain more complete cell populations.
+The current single-cell sequencing technology suffers from the low capture efficiency [PMCID: PMC4758375, PMCID: PMC4132710].
+Due to this reason, the single-cell sequencing will only measure a small fraction of cellular transcriptome as the final sequencing library only contains a subset of input materials.
+Furthermore, the limited amount of RNA molecules in single cell makes it even harder to capture the weak signals, which makes the data sensitive to technical noise..
+Thus, given that the RNA decaying issues in single cell RNA-seq, we could also relate this resource to the in situ transcriptomic data such as optogenetic techniques measuring the spatial gene expression, and find the consistent expressed gene for the brain phenotypes at the tissue level.